syncfusion-content/javascript-docs/js/Ribbon/Resize.md

 ## Tablet Layout

-If client width is above  420px, the ribbon will render in Tablet mode.
+Set [`isResponsive`](http://help.syncfusion.com/js/api/ejribbon#members:isresponsive) as true to enable responsive layout in Ribbon.If client width is above  420px or control content exceeds the page then, the ribbon will render in Tablet mode.

-Set [`isResponsive`](http://help.syncfusion.com/js/api/ejribbon#members:isresponsive) as true to enable resizing in Ribbon.

 {% highlight html %}